 The first 16 weeks are critical for socialization and learning.
 Much of what people think of as problem behaviors in adult dogs often comes down to not providing proper early socialization.
 The best time to provide this is during a puppies socialization period, typically under 16 weeks old.
 What your puppy learns during this important developmental stage will likely shape his behavior for the rest of his life.
 Proper early socialization creates the foundation for having a confident, friendly, well-adjusted companion.

-I practice positive reinforcement.
-The science backs positive force free training and I have no shame in being a snack leader.
+I practice positive reinforcement, fear free dog training.
+We do not allow the use of any adverse tools including prong, shock and choke collars.
 If you have concerns about taking your puppy to puppy classes before his vaccinations are complete I highly recommend you read the American Veterinary Society of Animal Behavior’s Position Statement on Puppy Socialization.
 Read the full statement here.

 “In general, puppies can start puppy socialization classes as early as 7-8 weeks of age.
 Puppies should receive a minimum of one set of vaccines at least 7 days prior to the first class and a first deworming.
 They should be kept up-to-date on vaccines throughout the class.”